CloudLabsAI-Azure/Microsoft-Nerdio-Training-Lab/Hands-on lab/06-scripted-actions-and-reimage.md

 ## Exercise 1: Enable Scripted Actions

-In this exercise, We'll will enable scripted actions to install Microsoft Office 365.
+In this exercise, we'll enable scripted actions to install Microsoft Office 365.

 1. From the NMM portal, Click on the **Nerdio icon** from left top bottom to go back to home page.